psu13/mutable-hakyll/posts/old-and-new.md

 _essential_, not incidental.
 You can't just abstract them away without losing the ability to solve part of the problem.

-I never managed to write the full article about all the technology cults that we have seen and tried to ignore over the years because in the end I realized that aside from some small bits of pithy snark I had nothing else interesting to say about them.
+I never managed to write the full article about all the technology cults that I have tried to ignore over the years because in the end I realized that aside from some small bits of pithy snark I had nothing else interesting to say about them.
 All that you can say is that they all missed the point about not ignoring essential details, which is why they don't really work out, and move on with your life.

 I think the flip side of this story is more interesting though.
 It is easy and lazy to decry the software industry as ultimately shallow and empty because at a high